walshd/web-teaching-environment/doc/source/user/teacher/module/edit.rst

 To edit a module's settings and summary, move your mouse over the module's :icon:`list` icon and then select the :dropdown_link:`Edit<fi-pencil>` item.
 The module editor consists of three parts.
-The centre column allows you to edit the module's attributes and its summary:
+The centre column allows you to edit the module's attributes and its summary (:doc:`see here for details <../editor/index>`):

 **Title**
-  The title of the new module.
+  The title of the module.
 This is what will be shown in the list of modules.

 **Status**
   Whether the module is accessible to learners or not.
 You can always change this at a later point (see :doc:`../status`).